cmh02/McLabsChurnAnalyzer/env/README_env.md

 # MCLabs Churn Analyzer: Environmental Variables

+**NOTE: This directory is no longer used.
+No hashing is being performed in this stage of the project.
+However, this directory and environmental files within it are being kept for future structure.**

 Our project does include some environmental variables that need to be configured.
 Within our project structure, we have created a `.env` file that resides inside this directory.
 The template of this `.env` file can be seen in [.env.example](.env.example), where all keys are defined to some placeholder value.

 ### Hashing Pepper Key: `MCA_PEPPERKEY`